Imminent permanence of Santiago Solari opens the door to exchange Uriel Antuna-Sebastián Córdova

 Uriel Antuna is a player who has Santiago Solari in his sights and in Chivas they do not see with bad eyes adding Sebastián Córdova

-What seemed unlikely, due to the existing sporting anger, could be put aside if the negotiations between Chivas and America seeking a “bomb” change for both institutions.
+What seemed unlikely, due to the existing sporting anger, could be put aside if the negotiations between Chivas and America that seek a “bomb” change for both institutions.

-First of all, ESPN Digital You can assure that what started in this space as a possibility is observed with good eyes by the directives.
-The exchange between Uriel Antuna for Sebastián Córdova has the palomazo of both sides, which could trigger the end of the year news.
+First of all, ESPN Digital you can assure that what started in this space as a possibility is welcomed by the directives.
+The barter between Uriel Antuna for Sebastián Córdova has the palomazo of both sides, which could trigger the end of the year news.

-Secondly, In Chivas they also do not look down on Antuna’s departure since they need a footballer with the characteristics of Córdova and those elements do not swarm in our football environment..
+Secondly, In Chivas they do not look down on Antuna’s departure either, since they need a footballer with the characteristics of Córdova and those elements do not swarm in our football environment..

-The idea that Alexis Vega was one more option was considered, but this is not real, Santiago Solari looks favorably on Antuna and is willing to release Córdova, who was debuted by Michel Leaño and is also an acquaintance of Ricardo Peláez.
+The idea that Alexis Vega was another option was considered, but this is not real, Santiago Solari looks favorably on Antuna and is willing to release Córdova, who was debuted by Michel Leaño and is also an acquaintance of Ricardo Peláez.

 .